 Figure 1.
 Number of BMSB per trap per two-week period in the Willamette Valley, Oregon during 2013-2015.
 Traps were placed in seven vineyards in the northern Willamette Valley.

+Results.
 In all of the seven locations, BMSB was found in low numbers during the early part of summer in Oregon.
 The number of BMSB per trap and increased to ca. 30 BMSB per trap per two-week period during September through October of 2014 and 2015.
 The total cumulative number of BMSB trapped per trap during the whole increased from 34 (2013) to 101 (2015) BMSB per trap collected during the season.

 In California, at the UC Berkeley lab (Daane Lab) starting in October, we began monitoring the farms and gardens by utilizing traps containing aggregation pheromones, as well as sweep net collections of the landscape.
 In Fresno County, we have sampled five Hmong farming operations, each about 3-7 acres in size.
 Sampling consisted of utilizing a d-vac to collect insects from three different crops (egg plant, long beans, peppers, tomatoes, peas, bitter melon, squash) at each site ever other week.
 From these samples, no BMSB were found, but Say’s stink bug (Chlorochroa sayi) and Bagrada bug (Bagrada hilaris) were collected.